OxfordEconomics/CountryLists/README.md

 ON upper(myTableWithNonstandardCountryNames.myColumnNameContainingNonStandardCountryNames) == upper(isoFromCountryNames."EnglishNames");
 ```

-Here is the full example using files in this repository:
+Below is the full example using files in this repository.
+You can run this script (called, e.g., `myScript.sql`) in sqlite by typing `.open myDatabaseName` (this will create the database if it doesn't already exist) followed by `.read myScript.sql`:

 ```
 /************************* Import ISO to your SQLite database *************************/